Constrained mean-field control with singular controls: Existence, stochastic maximum principle and constrained FBSDE: Uniqueness and Stability of Solution to Constrained FBSDE

 \section{Uniqueness and Stability of Solution to Constrained FBSDE}

-The aim of this section is to study the uniqueness and stability of solutions to the following generalized type of constrained FBSDE derived in \thmref{SMP_con}.
+The aim of this section is to study the uniqueness and stability of solutions to the following generalized type of constrained FBSDE derived in Theorem~\ref{SMP_con}.
 Without loss of generality, we assume that $d=1$:

-subject to $|r_0|+\|\eta\|_{\Lb_{\Fb,\R}}=1$, $\widehat{\mu}_t=\Law(\widehat{X}_t)$, $\Pb\left(G(t)Y_t+c(t)\geq 0,~\forall t\in [0,T]\right)=1$, and $\d t\otimes\d\Pb$-a.s.
+subject to $|r_0|+\|\eta\|_{\Lb_{\Fb,\R}}=1$, $\widehat{\mu}_t=\Law(\widehat{X}_t)$, $\Pb\left(G(t)Y_t+{ r_0}c(t)\geq 0,~\forall t\in [0,T]\right)=1$, and $\d t\times\d\Pb$-a.s.

 which characterizes the necessary optimality condition of the constrained MFC problem \eqref{cost_func0} with singular control.
 To prove the uniqueness of solution $(\widehat{X},\widehat{\alpha},\widehat{\zeta},Y,Z,\eta)=(\widehat{X}_t,\widehat{\alpha}_t,\widehat{\zeta}_t,Y_t,Z_t,\eta_t)_{t\in [0,T]}$ satisfying \eqref{FBSDE}-\eqref{FBSDE2}, we first give the definition of uniqueness of solutions to Eq.~\eqref{FBSDE}-\eqref{FBSDE2}: